 To help your effect reach the right audience, you can add keywords to it during the submission process.

 To submit an effect for publishing, you'll need the following assets:

 Demo videos show users what to expect when using your effect.
+The may also be used as part of the review process.
 On Instagram, demo videos appear in the effect gallery.

 In the example below, you'll see how an icon and demo video appears on Instagram.

-You can choose when you want your effect to be come visible, once it's been reviewed and accepted.
+You can choose when you want your effect to become visible, once it's been reviewed and accepted.
 This won't affect when it gets reviewed.
-If you're submitting your effect to Facebook, you can choose to target specific locations.

-Once your effect is accepted it will be available through the Facebook or Instagram app cameras.
+Once your effect is accepted it will be available through all the chosen platforms.

 Keep in mind that before people can use your effect it'll be reviewed to make sure it meets: